The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Roy Lichtenstein’s Illustration For Hüm Bum (signed) is estimated to be worth between £5,500 and £8,000.
-This intaglio print from 1992 has shown consistent value growth, with an average annual growth rate of 29%.
-This work has an auction history of six total sales since its entry to the market in November 2006.
-Over the past 12 months, the average selling price was £5,908, across a total of 3 sales.
+This intaglio print was created in 1992 and has shown consistent value growth, with an impressive average annual growth rate of 37%.
+This work has an auction history of 6 total sales since its entry to the market in November 2006.
+Over the past 12 months, the average selling price was £5,908 across 3 sales.
 In the last five years, the hammer price has ranged from £5,224 in February 2025 to £7,000 in July 2024.
 The edition size of this artwork is limited to 80.

 Meaning & Analysis